Tourism in Nicaragua: International airport

 After its renovation, Nicaragua's Augusto C. Sandino International Airport stands as the most modern airport in Central America.

 Nicaragua only has one international airport, the Augusto C. Sandino International Airport, located in Managua.
 A large expansion and renovation programme was undertaken between 2003-2006 to modernise the facilities.

 Visa regulations

 Tourists from Afghanistan, Albania, Angola, Armenia, Bosnia and Herzegovina, China, Cuba, Ecuador, Ghana, Haiti, India, Iraq, Jordan, Lebanon, Liberia, Mali, Mozambique, Nepal, Nigeria, North Korea, Pakistan, the Palestinian National Authority, Romania, Sierra Leone, Somalia, Sri Lanka, Sudan, Syria, Vietnam and Yemen require a visa to enter Nicaragua.

-Other tourists can obtain a Tourist Card for US$10 valid for 1 month upon arrival, provided with a valid passport with at least six months to run.
+Other tourists can obtain a Tourist Card for US$10 valid for 90days upon arrival, provided with a valid passport with at least six months to run.
 There is also a US$32 departure tax (the tax is usually already included in a round-trip ticket).